 Start by brewing the tea.
 Bring water to a boil, add the tea with some sugar and let it steep for a few minutes.
 The sugar will feed the kombucha.
 For our 1 gallon batch, we added 1 cup of sugar.

 Step 2 - Let cool & add scoby

 After steepening the tea, remove the tea bags and let the tea cool off to room temperature.
 Pour the cool tea into your brew container.
-We used a glass 1 gallon water jar with spigot.
+We used a glass 1-gallon water jar with a spigot.
 Make sure that your container is food grade and clean.